Voter ID for Absentee Ballots

 - An official form of identification issued by a tribal government to a tribal member residing in ND

-- If the identification document being relied upon does not include the voter’s legal name, current residential street address in ND, and date of birth, the individual can supplement any missing or outdated voter information with:
+- If the identification document being relied upon does not include the voter’s legal name, current address in ND, and date of birth, the individual can supplement any missing or outdated voter information with:

 - Current utility bill